Montrose (book): Content

 Montrose is a detailed account of the life of James Graham, 1st Marquess of Montrose who sought to combine adherence to Scotland's 1638 National Covenant with loyalty to Charles I. As Charles's lieutenant-general in Scotland, Montrose was, argues Buchan, a skilful general during a series of Highland and Lowland battles in 1645-46, but who was ultimately thwarted later in 1646 by the disaster of Philiphaugh.
-Buchan then goes on to consider the aftermath, Montrose’s new campaign in the North for Charles II after his father’s execution in 1649, and his defeat, betrayal, trial and finally his own execution.
+Buchan then goes on to consider the aftermath, Montrose’s new campaign in the North for Charles II after his father’s execution in 1649, and his own defeat, betrayal, trial, and execution.

 Critical reception

 As a scholarly edition, Montrose was widely praised.
 The biography is, said one later critic, presented with a reverent, dignified but not exaggerated dramatic power; while another praised Buchan’s research while expressing some regret at the loss of “good sharp phrases” from his earlier work.

 A. L. Rowse considered the book to be a masterly historical biography, Buchan’s chief contribution to historical research, written wholly from original sources.